Creating AIA Invoices: What Contractors Need to Know

 What Is an AIA Invoice?

-An AIA invoice is a standardized payment application that is commonly used in commercial and public building projects.
-It typically takes two forms:
+An AIA invoice is a standardized payment application widely used in commercial and public construction projects, consisting of two main forms:

 Why Do Contractors Use AIA Invoices?